tytydraco/yessleep/out/In_my_town_of_Brightwood_Pines_murder_was_legal_I_didnt_question_it_until_I_started_getting_toothache.md

 People argued that there was paranoia, and the local doctor insisted he was fine, though I couldn’t help wondering if it wasn’t paranoia.

 Kaz didn’t need The Urge.
 Halfway through math class, two years prior, I had been daydreaming about the rain.
-It rarely rained in Briarwood.
+It rarely rained in Brightwood.
 Every day was picturesque.
 I did remember rain.
 I knew what it felt like hitting my face and dropping into my open mouth and cupped hands.
 When I asked mom if it was ever going to rain, though, she got a funny look on her face.
-“Sweetie, it doesn’t rain in Briarwood.”
+“Sweetie, it doesn’t rain in Brightwood.”
 She told me.
 Which just confused me even more.
 It’s not like I had imagined the feeling of freezing cold rain, and my own shivering as I splashed through puddles without an umbrella.

-The more I pried into these memories, I realised there were no puddles in Briarwood.
+The more I pried into these memories, I realised there were no puddles in Brightwood.
 It never rained.
 So, where had I jumped into puddles?
 Did I really dream of my experiences in the rain, and if so, how?

 How did I know what it felt like?
 These thoughts came over me pretty much every day, and that day had been no different.